 Establish a collaboration between property management and healthcare operations in order to easily exchange data.
 A broad analysis platform is developed and used as a basis for interventions.

-Stockholm County Council’s target is to reduce energy consumption in care properties by 10 per cent between 2011 and 2021 and by 30 per cent by 2030.
+Region Stockholm's target is to reduce energy consumption in care properties by 10 per cent between 2011 and 2021 and by 30 per cent by 2030.
 In the health care sector, energy is used to run physical properties, as well as in health and research activities.
 There is currently no combined system for measuring, analysing and coordinating the total energy used to run properties and health care.
 This something that the Energy-Efficient Care project is expected to contribute to.

 Digital solutions and coordination